Reddersc022/Discord_Bot/README.md

 --------- | -----------
 !!help | Displays help text
 !!hello_world | Simple hello world
-!!wilbur | gets rhythm to play music by Wilbur Soot !!reminder | Sets a reminder for the day/time provided !!kill | Halts execution
+!!wilbur | Gives you a link to a good playlist !!reminder | Sets a reminder for the day/time provided !!kill | Halts execution